NCH-Motion-Laboratory/configdot/README.md

 configdot provides a config object and INI file parser for configuration of Python programs.
 Compared to modules such as `ConfigParser` and `ConfigObj`, it has two main benefits:

-* The INI file entries are parsed by `ast.literal_eval()`, so several Python types (such as tuples, lists, and dicts) can be directly defined in the INI file.
+* The INI file entries are evaluated as Python expressions by `ast.literal_eval()`, so several Python types (such as tuples, lists, and dicts) can be directly used in the INI file.
 * Instead of the dict syntax `config['section']['item']`, configdot supports attribute access, so you can write `config.section.item` instead.

 ## Installation